 Family tragedy struck in 1994 when her father had

 a stroke.
-She spent the next 10 years involved with
+She spent the next 10 years involved with her

-of Art & Whimsy, Inc. named in honor of her Mother, Grandmother,
+In 2006, Marietta Lee founded the Marietta Museum of Art & Whimsy, Inc. named in honor of her Mother, Grandmother,

-it was difficult to find a location for the museum in her old hometown.
+it was difficult to find a location for the museum in her old hometown of Guilford, Connecticut.
 So, she turned

 her attention back to Sarasota where she still maintained a residence and knew so well of its diverse cultural appeal

 and reputation as an art friendly community.

-Within a short time, in 2008 she
+Within a short time, in 2008 she purchased the

 true when the museum officially opened its doors October, 2010 at 2121 N. Tamiami Trail, Sarasota, Florida.

 Ms. Lee passionately shares, "It became clear when we started hanging the first exhibit, that

+that about half of the artists are women, half are men and most of the artists are alive!
 I wanted to create a space where people, especially adults, could relax and forget their problems even

-if only for a brief moment, to slow down, smell the roses and enjoy the present."
+if only for a brief moment, to slow down, smell the roses, and enjoy the present."